scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** weapon range
 - **Level Required:** 9/17

-Shoot a volley of arrows at 3 adjacent targets.
-Make a ranged weapon attack against each one, adding 1 Terrible die to the attack rolls.
+Shoot a volley of arrows at 3 adjacent creatures.
+Make a ranged weapon attack adding 1 terrible die to the attack rolls.
 On hit you deal normal damage.

-***Enhanced:*** Add a Bad die instead of a Terrible die.
+***Enhanced:*** Add a bad die instead of a terrible die to your attack roll.

 ___
 #### Steel Tempest